vboyev-MSFT/defender-docs/defender-endpoint/linux-support-perf.md

 ### Exclusion Types

-The XMDEClientAnalyzer support tool contains syntax that can be used to add AuditD exclusion configuration rules:
+The XMDEClientAnalyzer support tool contains syntax that can be used to add AuditD exclusion configuration rules.

 AuditD exclusion – support tool syntax help: